Dynamics of Cross-Platform Attention to Retracted Papers: Discussion

-Our results inform efforts concerned with the trustworthiness of science\cite{jamieson2019signaling,grimes2018modelling,fanelli2013us} and have crucial implications for the handling of retracted papers in academic publishing\cite{resnik2015retraction}.
+Our results inform efforts concerned with the trustworthiness of science \cite{jamieson2019signaling,grimes2018modelling,fanelli2013us} and have crucial implications for the handling of retracted papers in academic publishing \cite{resnik2015retraction}.
 First, it is important to retract problematic papers as they are widely shared online by scholars, practitioners, journalists, and the public, some of whom might have no knowledge of their errors.
 Second, the fact that people tend to question these papers before retraction could be incorporated into efforts to identify questionable results earlier.
-Third, our results show that retractions come too late to be effective in reducing the spread of potentially misleading knowledge, which makes it imperative for journals to prominently retract problematic papers and alert readers to a retraction notice in a timely manner.
-This insight could inform journals' handling of retractions.
-Beyond contributing insights about the online attention received by retracted papers, our work introduces an analytic framework and contributes a public dataset of scientific uncertainty, which opens up new avenues to study the dissemination of retracted papers beyond strictly academic circles.
+Third, our results show that by the time papers are retracted, they no longer receive much attention that is unaware of the retraction.
+This suggests that the scientific community and the lay public should not expect journal retractions to be an effective tool to decrease harmful attention to problematic papers.
+Beyond revealing the limited efficacy of retractions in reducing attention to problematic papers, our work introduces a framework and contributes a public dataset of critical and uncritical mentions of research papers, which open up new avenues to study the dissemination of retracted papers beyond strictly academic circles.